 - Research & Conservation

 - Media Center

-There are only a few species so ancient that they can say they watched dinosaurs evolve and then later become extinct; as you start your adventure your first encounter will take you within feet of some of the most majestic and ancient animals in the world!
-The Breeding Pond is home to our green sea turtles who have matured and are at the age to start reproducing; which is usually at about 16 years of age.
-Turtles return to the beach front nesting sites of their mothers and grandmothers.
-The beach at the edge of the pond allows female turtles to nest in an environment very close to the ones they would nest in if they were in the wild.
-Green Sea turtles are the largest of the sea turtles and the second largest of all turtle species.
+There are only a few species so ancient that they can say they watched dinosaurs evolve and then later become extinct.
+As you start your adventure, your first encounter will take you within feet of some of the most majestic and ancient animals in the world!
+The Breeder Pond is home to our Green Sea Turtles who have matured and are at or near the age to start reproducing which is usually at about 16 years of age.
+The beach at the edge of the pond allows female turtles to nest in an environment very similar to the ones they would nest in if they were in the wild.
+During breeding season, from May to October, you may even be lucky enough to spot a nest where a female laid her eggs the night before.
+Eggs are collected each morning and carefully translocated to the Turtle Hatchery.
+Green Sea Turtles are the largest of the hard-shelled sea turtles and the second largest of all turtle species.
 In the Genesis Pond Here you will find a few weighing in at more than 500 pounds!
 Most of these turtles were also hatched at the Turtle Centre several decades ago, and they make a magnificent sight – they are so graceful despite their huge size.

 Cool off and relax at Breaker’s Lagoon – the largest swimming pool on island - which boasts two fun waterfalls and its own underwater viewing panel for another opportunity to peer into the fascinating predator tank!
 Coming soon: Turtle Twister Water Slide!
 This pool is named after the breakers off the eastern districts; these are shallow areas such as reefs where you can see waves break.